How Did The Heart Evolve?

 In 2014, researchers studied a specimen so well preserved that they could make out traces of its dorsal vessel.
 The scientists reconstructed it based on its similarities with the hearts of modern arthropods.
 So Fuxianhuia had this dorsal vessel, but it’s unclear when this structure first evolved in arthropods.

 Researchers still have a healthy debate about when different lineages gained or lost their blood-pumping organs.
-Because different kinds of arthropods have dorsal vessels that differ from each other.
-Some don’t have any at all!
+Because different kinds of arthropods have dorsal vessels that differ from each other, some don’t have any at all!
 So this makes it hard to say if these vessels are a single ancestral feature or something that showed up on its own, convergently, many times.

 Mollusks heart